AninditaBasu/AninditaBasu/gsod/UI_text_guidelines.rst

 Notifications
 ~~~~~~~~~~~~~~

 A notification message is for informing somebody about something that happened.
-Such messages do not need any user input, and do not prevent a user from continuing to use MatterMost.
+Such messages do not need any user input, and do not prevent a user from continuing to use Mattermost.

 - Use either a complete sentence or a sentence phrase.
 - If using a complete sentence, end it with a period.